-As second last to go in the jump-off, Pius Schwizer – a former world no. one known as one of the most competitive on the circuit – delivered one of his trademark rounds, lightning fast and precise.
+As second last to go in the jump-off, Pius Schwizer – a former world number one known as one of the most competitive i the circuit – delivered one of his trademark rounds, lightning fast and precise.
 Crossing the finish line, the clocks showed 36.14 – Schwizer was in the lead.
 Only Frederik Troschke (GER), last to go, could threaten Schwizer but he came in trouble on the penultimate upright and the victory was Swiss.

 “Welles was very fast, so my plan was to go as quick as I could,” Schwizer detailed on his plan for the jump-off.
 “My horse Chidame is a little bit special, but she is very fast and careful, so I knew I had a chance to catch the ones ahead of me.”

 Schwizer, normally seen on the five-star circuit, is a regular at the Mediterranean Equestrian Tour and comes back year after year.
 “The venue here at the Mediterranean Equestrian Tour is amazing,” Schwizer said.
 “The footing in the different rings is top, the fences are really nice and it is a really, really good event they put on here.”